Full Guide to Meditation

 We never truly “master” transcendental meditation or any other form.
 In the same way that there is no “perfect” work of art, there's always more to come when you learn to meditate.
 Meditation for beginners is about accepting your humble starting point and opening yourself up to the universe.

 You can know everything about meditation and meditation cushions, but your journey is just beginning.
-Find the right meditation pillow for your needs.
+Find the right meditation seat for your needs.
 Try out different practices and learn which style benefits you the most.
-Through practice, you'll discover even more benefits to having the right meditation pillow than you ever imagined.
+Through practice, you'll discover even more benefits to having the right floor pillow than you ever imagined.